FAQs for Prospective Students & Families

 Father Longenecker invited Professor Pierce, Dr. Staudt, and Dr. Shick to join his vision for the college, unaware that Dr. Shick had been praying about starting a college for quite some time, and through the Holy Spirit, they all came together.
 They conducted a feasibility study and surveyed the local community, which showed strong support for a Catholic college.
 Rosary College became the first Catholic college in South Carolina.
 The institution is built on the foundation of building wisdom, leveraging the great books, and teaching through a Catholic lens.
 It incorporates Benedictine Charisms such as ora et labora to guide its educational approach.
 In short, everything came together beautifully to create Rosary College.

 Rosary College aims to provide a rigorous, liberal arts education grounded in the Catholic tradition that is Authentically Catholic and Affordable.
 The primary goal is to foster students’ intellectual, moral, and spiritual growth, helping them build wisdom and virtue to navigate life.
 The institution prepares students for further academic pursuits at other faithfully Catholic institutions or for entering the professional world.
-Rosary College empowers students to evangelize through their personal and professional lives by who they are, embodying their faith in all aspects.
+Rosary College empowers students to evangelize through their personal and professional lives, embodying their faith in all aspects.
 Additionally, the college emphasizes developing the crucial ability to think critically rather than dictating what to think, rooting this development in objective truth.

 Rosary College focuses on establishing a vibrant learning community that values the great works of the past and their relevance to contemporary life.
 The institution believes in the transformative power of a good education within the Catholic tradition.
 While the immediate focus is on providing the best liberal arts education possible, future plans may include expanding the curriculum to incorporate training in trades and other fields and establishing a permanent campus.
 There is openness to evolving into a four-year university and beyond as the college grows, provided that doing so meets its community’s and students’ needs.